John Maclean (Scottish socialist): Political development

 Maclean first came to politics through the Pollokshaws Progressive Union and Robert Blatchford's Merrie England.
 He became convinced that the living standards of the working-classes could only be improved by social revolution and it was as a Marxist that he joined the Social Democratic Federation (SDF), and remained in the organisation as it formed the British Socialist Party.

 In 1906, Maclean gave a series of speeches in Pollokshaws which led to the formation of an SDF branch there, and through these, he met James D. MacDougall, who became his strongest supporter for the remainder of his life.

-Maclean was also an active member of the Co-operative movement and it was his prominent role that led the Renfrewshire Co-operative Societies to pressurise local school boards to provide facilities for adult classes in economics.
+Maclean was also an active member of the Co-operative movement and it was his prominent role that led the Renfrewshire Co-operative Societies to pressure local school boards to provide facilities for adult classes in economics.

 As a revolutionary enemy of what he saw as an imperialist war, Maclean was fiercely opposed to the stance adopted by the leadership of the BSP around H. M. Hyndman.
 However he was not to be a part of the new leadership which replaced Hyndman in 1916.

 Marxist educator

 By the time of World War I, his socialism was of a revolutionary nature, although he worked with others on the Clyde Workers' Committee who were more reformist in outlook, such as his friend James Maxton.
 He heavily opposed the war, as he felt it was a war of imperialism which divided workers from one another, as he explained in his letter to Forward (transcript).

 His politics made him well known to the authorities of the day, and on 27 October 1915 he was arrested under the Defence of the Realm Act and Govan School Board sacked him from his teaching post at Lorne Street Primary School.
-As a consequence, he became a full-time Marxist lecturer and organiser, educating other Glaswegian workers in Marxist theory.
+As a consequence, he became a full-time Marxist lecturer and organiser, educating workers in Marxist theory.
 He would later found the Scottish Labour College.

-During World War I, he was active in anti-war circles and was imprisoned in 1916 for breaching the Defense of the Realm Act, but was released in 1917 after demonstrations following the February Revolution in Russia.
+During World War I, he was active in anti-war circles and was imprisoned in 1916 for breaching the Defence of the Realm Act, but was released in 1917 after demonstrations following the February Revolution in Russia.